FlowFuse/website/src/blog/2024/04/using-webhook-with-node-red.md

 ### Example Scenario:

 Consider a manufacturing facility that utilizes temperature sensors to monitor temperature levels in critical areas.
-When the temperature exceeds predefined thresholds, it triggers a series of actions for maintenance and monitoring.
+When the temperature falls or exceeds predefined thresholds, it triggers a series of actions for maintenance and monitoring.

 !["Diagram explaining how component works in Webhook"](./images/using-webhook-with-node-red-diagram.png "Diagram explaining how component works in Webhook"){data-zoomable}

-- Temperature Sensor (Server 1): Physical sensors are installed in the manufacturing facility and connected to a Raspberry Pi running Node-RED for reading and monitoring temperature data.
+- Raspberry Pi with connected temperature sensor (Server 1): Physical sensors are installed in the manufacturing facility and connected to a Raspberry Pi running Node-RED for reading and monitoring temperature data.
 The application running on Node-RED triggers webhook requests to Server 2 whenever abnormal temperature patterns are detected.
-- Server 2 (Webhook Server): This server creates and hosts the webhook endpoint.
+- Webhook Server (Server 2): This server creates and hosts the webhook endpoint.
 It receives HTTP requests from (Server 1) when abnormal temperatures are detected.
 The request contains temperature data.
 Server 2 then processes this data and sends a POST request with relevant information to Server 3.
 - Maintenance System (Server 3): This system receives POST requests from Server 2 containing event-related data on a specific endpoint provided to Server 2.
 It then automatically schedules maintenance tasks based on the received information.

 ## Practical implementation